2025-ilaria/project-/rdf-triples.md

 The symbolic wooden ceiling consists of 11 panels that open like petals for natural ventilation.
 Interior decorations include red velvet, gilded woodwork, mirrors, stuccoes, and frescoes.
 The furnishings were designed by Vittorio Ducrot under the direction of Ernesto Basile.
 Notable rooms include the mahogany-and-brocade Royal Box, the Mirror Room, and the Pompeian Hall, all reflecting classical and liberty aesthetics."""@en .
 ```

-We asked Chat to create it using the following information:
+We asked ChatGPT to generate this triple using the following information:

 > **Subject:**  Teatro Massimo di Palermo, IRI <http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S012166_Teatro_Massimo>.
 > **Predicate:** `l0:description`
 > **Object:**  It features Neoclassical architecture (...) liberty aesthetics.

 ---
-## 8️⃣Triple for latitude and longitude
+## 8️⃣ Triple for latitude and longitude

-🔍We asked ChatGPT to create a triple for latitude using the **few-shot technique**, giving it an example:
+🔍 We asked ChatGPT to create a triple for latitude using the **few-shot prompting technique**, giving it an example:

 ![Screenshot](assets/css/Screenshot%20latlong%20prompt%20triple.png)

-It generated the following triple➡️
+It generated the following triple: ➡️

 ```rdf
 It generated the following triple: